 So, what social means to me?
 Well, the best about it is that I’m fresh.
-At regular night party, there is always a moment when you dance like a zombie.
+At a regular night party, there is always a moment when you dance like a zombie.
 It’s a time before breakfast.
-The time when you should be already sleeping but you are hungry and breakfast is almost served, so you stay on the dance floor and try to move.
-Doesn’t exist at socials.
+The time when you should be already sleeping, but you are hungry, and breakfast is almost served, so you stay on the dance floor and try to move.
+That doesn’t exist at socials.

 Not only DJs, everyone is different during the day.
 People don’t care much about mistakes, don’t look so serious and so on.
 People are more relaxed.
 It’s more fun.

 Dancing during the day is not the mainstream yet.
 The dance floor is empty (seen by pessimists).
-I’m optimistic guy and I see finally enough of space.
-I’m not a fan of shows and I’m definitely not a showmen.
+I’m an optimistic guy, and I finally see enough space.
+I’m not a fan of shows, and I’m definitely not a showman.
 My visuals have to be horrible.
 (Please!
-Don’t look at me, I’m shy guy.)
+Don’t look at me; I’m a shy guy.)
 But anyway, I like to have space around me.
 I feel like I can express myself better.

-Lastly, it’s a social.
-Usually it goes with a relaxing space where we can talk, and we can hear each other.
-At regular party, I have problems to hear even myself so only some small talk can be done.
-Usually no talk at all.
+Lastly, it’s social.
+Usually, it goes with a relaxing space where we can talk, and we can hear each other.
+At a regular party, I have problems to hear even myself, so only some small talk can be done.
+Usually, no talk at all.

 And yeah, the food.
-The main concept promoting social dancing are marathons.
+The central concept of promoting social dancing are marathons.
 Events where you dance dance dance and… eat eat eat, because the food is included.
-It’s amazing to dance salsa and if you don’t have enough, you can even eat salsa while listening to salsa! :-D The best part about it is you are still on or close to the dance floor with your friends.
+It’s fantastic to dance salsa, and if you don’t have enough, you can even eat salsa while listening to salsa! :-D The best part about it is you are still on or close to the dance floor with your friends.

 That’s it.
 This is what social dancing during the day means to me.
-It’s calmer, relaxed and fresh.
-In the end, I don’t dance more during the day than at night party, but dancing during the day have more of quality to me.
+It’s calmer, relaxed, and fresh.
+In the end, I don’t dance more during the day than at night party, but dancing during the day have more quality to me.

-I’m including my list of approved events.
-By approved I mean events I know for sure are good for this type of dancing.
-Let’s start with regular festivals with dancing during the day aka social dancing:
+I include my list of approved events.
+By approved, I mean events I know for sure are good for this type of dancing.
+Let’s start with regular festivals with dancing during the day, aka social dancing:

 - Magic in Ljubljana (2-6pm, January)